|

 In her postcard presentation, Clizia Gussoni will showed vintage postcards

-of Rome and disclose the ancient lore that holds many mystical references.
+of the cosmopolitan Italian city of Rome and disclose the ancient lore that holds many mystical references.

 Todd Weseloh talked about the early history of postcards.
 Todd along with Bob Bogdan, recently published the landmark book "The Real Photo Postcard Guide", already an important reference book in the field of real photo postcards.